jharwell/sierra/docs/src/getting_started.rst

             - ``parallel``
             - ``--cask mactex``
+            - ``pssh``

    If you are on a different Linux distribution you will have to find and install the equivalent packages.

    ..
-IMPORTANT:: SIERRA will not work if these packages (or their equivalent on
+IMPORTANT:: SIERRA will not work correctly in all cases if these packages
-                  non-ubuntu systems) are not installed!
+                  (or their equivalent) are not installed!
+It may start, it might even not crash immediately depending on what you are using it to do.

 General Setup Workflow
 ======================